 And under her leadership, for six consecutive years, Adobe has been recognised as the World’s Best Workplace by Great Place to Work and Fortune.

-In 2022, Gloria’s team will be trialling an onboarding innovation process.
+In 2022, Gloria’s team trialled an onboarding innovation process.
 “We’re A/B testing different virtual onboarding approaches and measuring the impact on sales productivity ramp, and testing the impact of different work schedules on engineering productivity metrics,” she explained to HR Digest.

 “We know that the future of work is not one destination —it is a journey, one where we will be learning as we go.
 This model of engaging employees in the ideation, experimentation, and learning is so in line with the idea that good ideas come from everywhere — one of the principles our company was founded on.”